cicada-lang/cicada-solo/docs/note/knowledge-logic-computation.md

 - logic := the system we use to express beliefs.

+- judgment := an attitude that a person takes towards expressions.
+  - when we come to know something, we are making a judgment.

-- logic inference rule := definition of judgment (belief).
+- logic inference rule := formalized definition of judgment (belief).
   - by giving algorithm to check whether a group of data can be viewed as evidence of the judgment, which is the same as type checking algorithm.